Anubis: Protector of tombs

 Anubis was a protector of graves and cemeteries.
 Several epithets attached to his name in Egyptian texts and inscriptions referred to that role.
 Khenty-Amentiu, which means "foremost of the westerners" and was also the name of a different canine funerary god, alluded to his protecting function because the dead were usually buried on the west bank of the Nile.
 He took other names in connection with his funerary role, such as tpy-ḏw.f (Tepy-djuef) "He who is upon his mountain" (i.e. keeping guard over tombs from above) and nb-t3-ḏsr (Neb-ta-djeser) "Lord of the sacred land", which designates him as a god of the desert necropolis.

 The Jumilhac papyrus recounts another tale where Anubis protected the body of Osiris from Set.
 Set attempted to attack the body of Osiris by transforming himself into a leopard.
 Anubis stopped and subdued Set, however, and he branded Set's skin with a hot iron rod.
 Anubis then flayed Set and wore his skin as a warning against evil-doers who would desecrate the tombs of the dead.
-Priests who attended to the dead wore leopard skin in order to commemorate Anubis' victory over Set.
+Priests who attended to the dead wore leopard skin in order to commemorate Anubis's victory over Set.
 The legend of Anubis branding the hide of Set in leopard form was used to explain how the leopard got its spots.

 Most ancient tombs had prayers to Anubis carved on them.